veeenu/firm/QuantFinAndDer.md

 European options satisfy Black-Scholes assumptions: the payoff depends *only* on the price of the underlying at time $T$, and it is not *path dependent*.
-The drift term $\mu$ does not appear in the payoff function
-$f(t;p_t)$; this means that the Black-Scholes option price doesn’t depend on it.
+The drift term $\mu$ does not appear in Black-Scholes PDE, and neither does in the payoff function $f(t;p_t)$; this means that the Black-Scholes option price doesn’t depend on it.
 The drift term is strongly linked to investor’s *risk aversion*: this means the option can be priced *as if* the investor is *risk neutral*.

+A *risk neutral* valuation intuitively means that we are pricing in a world where every investor behaves as if he himself is risk neutral; the real world is not risk neutral, though, and investors’ risk aversion is embedded in the *historical* data.

 A *risk neutral* valuation of current option price, given payoff
 $f(T,p_T)$, is